IgnisHyper/cse15l-lab-reports/week-1-lab-report.md

 Image Placeholder

+To make a new directory, I used the `mkdir hello` command.
+After running that command, I checked to see if the directory was created with the `ls` command, which I could see was the case:

+Image Placeholder

+I also tried making a new directory on a terminal that wasn't remotely connected to another computer.
+In this case, I created the directory on my personal laptop, which I could see in my File Explorer:

+Image Placeholder

 To finish my exploration of commands, I ran the command `cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/`, which allowed me to copy a file to my personal directory.
 I read the file two different ways, first by runnning `cat /home/linux/ieng6/cs15lwi23/public/hello.txt` and then `cat hello.txt`.
 Both resulted in the same text being printed, since they were the same file just in different places.

 Image Placeholder

+I logged off with `Ctrl + d` to exit the remote session.